ronentk/dyna-babi-baselines/README.md

-# eco-sem-mbabi-models
+# dyna-babi-baselines
-Experiments running models on "mixed bAbI" tasks
+Experiments running models on dyba-bAbI tasks

 ## Data
 To create a ./data directory and download the bAbI dataset to it